 After their separation, Sarah decided to move back in with her parents, like every 26-year-old who’s made a terrible mistake tends to do.

-Unfortunately for her, Edward decided to pull the old "sneak into the parents’ bedroom" trick, only this time, he sneaked in to stab her to death…over her Facebook status.
-He killed her because she changed her Facebook status to be more accurate.
+Unfortunately for her, Edward decided to pull the old "sneak into the parents’ bedroom" trick, only this time, he snuck in to stab her to death… over her Facebook status.
+More accurately: He killed her because she changed her Facebook status.
 This is really the craziest part.

 After he committed this brutal, spurred-by-hatred-of-Facebook-status-accuracy crime, Edward ended up killing himself (probably ruining a perfectly nice bedroom rug in the process).